 Service overview

-Profile your project with our match tool, get a tailored checklist, and meet vetted local roofers in your area.
+Profile your project with our decision tool, get a tailored checklist, and talk to local roofers in your area.

 A full roof replacement is a 25–50 year decision, not a quote-shopping exercise

-Roof replacement is the single largest exterior-envelope investment a homeowner makes: bigger than siding, bigger than windows, comparable in homeowner-LTV to a kitchen remodel.
-The decision sits at the intersection of building science, climate, insurance, and resale economics, and the right call rarely comes from the lowest bid.
-We help homeowners profile the project, ask the right questions, and meet licensed, insured local roofers who specialize in the material and complexity their roof actually needs.
-Get matched with screened replacement pros in 60 seconds, or work through this overview first if you want to walk into the conversation already informed.
+Roof replacement covers the entire envelope: tear-off down to the deck, decking inspection and repair, underlayment, flashing, ventilation, and new covering.
+Material choice drives lifespan from 20 years for entry-level asphalt to 75+ years for slate or copper, so the decision sits at the intersection of building science, climate, insurance, and resale economics.
+We help homeowners profile the project, ask the right questions, and meet local roofers in our network who specialize in the material and complexity their roof actually needs.
+Talk to screened replacement pros, or work through this overview first if you want to walk into the conversation already informed.

 When replacement is the right call versus repair